Breaking the curse of dimensionality in conditional moment inequalities for discrete choice models: General results for a class of semiparametric models under sign restrictions

 where $X_{j}\in \mathbb{R}^{q}$ is a vector of observed choicewise covariates and $\varepsilon {}_{j}$ is a choicewise preference shock. {The{\ agent chooses alternative }}$k${\ if }$U{}_{k}>U{}_{j}$ for all $j\neq k$.
 Let $X$ denote the vector $(X_{1},...,X_{K})$ and $Y$ denote the observed choice.
 We assume that the unobservables $\varepsilon \equiv \left( \varepsilon _{1},...,\varepsilon _{K}\right) $ should satisfy the following rank ordering property.

 \begin{condition} For any pair $\left( s,t\right) $ of choices, we have that with probability 1,

 \end{condition}

-Manski (1975), Matzkin (1993) and Fox (2007) used Condition \ref{condition 3} as an identifying restriction in the multinomial choice model to allow for nonparametric unobservables with unknown form of heteroskedasticity.
-Goeree et.\thinspace al. (2005, Proposition 5, p.\thinspace 359) showed that it suffices for Condition \ref{condition 3} to assume that the joint distribution of $\varepsilon $ conditional on $X$ for almost every realization of $X$ is exchangeable and has a joint density that is everywhere positive on $\mathbb{R}^{K}$.
+\citet{Manski1975}, \citet{Matzkin1993} and \citet{Fox2007} used Condition \ref{condition 3} as an identifying restriction in the multinomial choice model to allow for nonparametric unobservables with unknown form of heteroskedasticity. \citet[][Proposition 5]{goeree2005} showed that it suffices for Condition \ref{condition 3} to assume that the joint distribution of $\varepsilon $ conditional on $X$ for almost every realization of $X$ is exchangeable and has a joint density that is everywhere positive on $\mathbb{R}^{K}$.

-Under Condition \ref{condition 3}, Assumption \ref{same-sign assumption} holds for this example by taking $C\equiv \{\left( s,t\right) \in \{1,...,K\}^{2}:s<t\}$, $G(X,s,t,b)=(X_{s}-X_{t})^{\prime }b$ and $ H(Y,s,t)=1\{Y=s\}-1\{Y=t\}$.
+Under Condition \ref{condition 3}, Assumption \ref{same-sign assumption} holds for this example by taking $C\equiv \{\left( s,t\right) \in \{1,...,K\}^{2}:s<t\}$, $G(X,s,t,\beta )=(X_{s}-X_{t})^{\prime }\beta $ and $ H(Y,s,t)=1\{Y=s\}-1\{Y=t\}$.